-A winner of the prestigious Abbey Road Studios Anthem Competition, Elder and his music have garnered accolades from some of today’s leading choral composers.
+A winner of the prestigious Abbey Road Studios Anthem Competition, Daniel Elder and his music have garnered accolades from some of today’s leading choral composers.
 Eric Whitacre has praised his “extraordinary talent,” and Simon Carrington has described his work as "a breath of fresh air.”

 National Medal of the Arts recipient Morten Lauridsen has said of the recording: “This new recording of his works, excellently sung by the acclaimed Westminster Choir conducted by Maestro Joe Miller, showcases a wide variety of Elder's work on a diverse collection of texts, each displaying his deft craftsmanship and imaginative text setting.”

 “One of the hallmarks of the Westminster Choir is to promote new American choral works,” says conductor Joe Miller.
 “The burgeoning development of the choral art in the United States has begun to stimulate the imagination of composers adept at giving voice to new and exciting choral repertoire.
 Daniel's music sparked my imagination, and I knew the Westminster Choir would express its deep connection with joy and passion.
 These compositions have a way of striking the heart of the listener, and audiences have responded with enthusiasm when we sing Daniel’s music in concert.”

 “To be able to demonstrate in a universally understood language the emotions that link us all is a powerful way to communicate,” says Elder.
 “In this album I attempt to present though a wide-ranging spectrum of color and sound this central ideal.”